The Kimberley, Australia | June/July 2025

 Day 9: Ashmore Reef – Tue, 2 Jul 2025 | Coral & Fish

 Back on board it was lunch and sailing back to mainland Australia.
-Life on board ship is a very comfortable flow of regular meals (with lots of choice), activity and talks.
+Life on board the ship is a very comfortable flow of regular meals (with lots of choice), activity and talks.
 The mix of knowledge on board range from marine biologist to ornithologist, geologist and predator control experts.

 Day 10: Naturalist Island, Hunter River and Porosus Creek – Wed, 3 Jul 2025 | More crocs